InstantClientTap/homebrew-instantclient/README.md

 Due to difficulties downloading the files from [Instant Client Downloads page][] the process can not be automated.
 However, if the files are downloaded manually and put in the cache then Homebrew can do the rest.
+You will need at least the `instantclient-basic` file downloaded to `$HOME/Library/Caches/Homebrew` and then any additional files such as `sqlplus` related ones.

 ## Usage